thefrontside/microstates/README.md

 ## Transition scope

 Microstate are composable, and they work exactly the same no matter what other microstate they're a part of.
-For this reason, Microstate transitions only have access to their own transitions and the transitions of the Microstates that are composed into them.
+For this reason, Microstate transitions only have access to their own transitions and the transitions sub microstates.
 They do not have access to their context.
 This is similar to how components work.
 The parent component can render a child component and pass data to them.
 The children components do not have direct access to the parent component.
 Same in Microstates.

 # State Machines